thoth-tech/documentation/docs/Splashkit/Modules/Machine Learning/SRS.md

 ### 1.3 Intended Use

 The systems intended use is for the creation of AI agents that can be attached to a user's game.
-A variety of features will allow any game to be created and used by this system.
+A Game API allows any game to utilise and attach agents to any game.

 ### 1.4 Scope